This XFD directive indicates that a COBOL trigger is to be executed.

 Use the ERROR-CODE parameter to signal that an error occurred:

 Also, if you set an error in the REWRITE-AFTER or DELETE-AFTER, the record does not return to its prior state — the record is modified or deleted in the database.
+We suggest that you use transactions if this behavior is not acceptable.

 Please note that if the COBOL program cannot be called (for any reason), it is treated as having succeeded.